These banana pancakes are easy to make, they’re fluffy and thick, and taste incredible! They are the perfect morning treat any day of the week.

 This weather also reminds me of when I worked in the high-tech world.
 My 9 to 5 schedule (or more like 9 to 9) left me exhausted and hoping for storms on the weekend so I’d have an excuse to finally stay home and bake.
 Things have obviously changed quite drastically since then, and now that my work is all about baking, I’m usually looking for excuses to get out of the kitchen.

 My friend recently told me that when she pictures me in the kitchen, she sees me wearing a vintage pink apron and looking like I walked out of a picture from the 70’s, a big smile on my face as I crack eggs perfectly and hum a sweet tune to myself.
 The reality, though, is much different.
-I’m usually wearing my sloppy pajamas that I hope even the mailman won’t have to see, the eggs are indeed perfectly cracked – all over the kitchen floor, there’s cocoa powder on my nose, and an ever-growing forest of dishes is slowly closing in.
+I’m usually wearing my sloppy pajamas, the eggs are indeed perfectly cracked – all over the kitchen floor, there’s cocoa powder on my nose, and an ever-growing forest of dishes is slowly closing in.
 It’s total chaos.

-These pancakes are also very versatile, so you can make them even healthier if you prefer.
-You can use skim milk instead of whole, or 2 egg whites instead of a whole egg.
-They taste really good with whole-wheat flour, which actually makes them super fluffy.
-Sometimes I’ll substitute half of the whole-wheat flour with all-purpose flour for a subtler flavor.
-The judges of ‘Next Top Model’ wouldn’t approve, but my hubby does, so I’m good.
-As for the bananas, use ripe bananas since that’s when they are the sweetest.
+You can use skim milk instead of whole milk, or 2 egg whites instead of a whole egg.
+They taste good with whole-wheat flour, which also makes them super fluffy.
+Sometimes I use half whole-wheat flour and half all-purpose flour for a subtler flavor.

-You can serve these pancakes with pure maple syrup and fresh banana slices if you want to keep it healthy, or drizzle a bit of caramel sauce and lie to yourself that if the pancakes are healthy, the toppings don’t count.
+You can serve these pancakes with pure maple syrup and fresh banana slices if you want to keep it healthy, or drizzle a bit of caramel sauce and lie to yourself that the toppings don’t count.
+I do this all the time.

 - 1 cup (140 g/5 oz) flour (all-purpose, whole-wheat, or a combination), sifted